 Use the formula =RIGHT(A2,LEN(A2)-FIND(” “,A2)) to return the text after the space, which will always be the last name in this dataset.

 Essentially, the formula uses the FIND function to identify where the space is, then subtracts that from the overall length of the string in order to use the RIGHT function to fetch the text that is on the right side of the space.

 As a result, the combined function fetches the text on the right side of the space, which in this case, is always the last name!

-You’ve now seen the LEN formula put to use in it’s basic form as well as a more complex application.
+You’ve now seen the LEN function put to use in its basic form as well as a more complex application.
 But what if you want to count the number of characters without including spaces?
 Don’t worry, there’s a way to do that!
 In the example below, I show two different versions of excluding spaces.

 The first (column C) excludes “additional” spaces only — extra spaces that are at the beginning or end of the string, or double spaces within the string.
 It still counts a single space between words.
 This is done using the TRIM function, which gets rid of these additional spaces.
 So simply type =LEN(TRIM(A2)) to count the characters in cell A2 without worrying that there are hidden additional spaces that mess up your count.

 When you don’t want to count any spaces at all, even between words, use the following example.